BBEdit is a

 Here are the topics I intend to cover:

 BBEdit also handles text files for about a million other uses.
-This information deals only with a tiny subset of BBEdit’s capabilities, and probably not even everything it offers HTML editors.
+This information deals only with a tiny subset of BBEdit’s capabilities, and probably not even everything it offers HTML content creators and maintainers.

 Note: The use of